vyasriday/JS-Tidbits/README.md

  NOTE:
   - Please do not copy paste code from the internet and add in here!
   - Your code must be working

+## Before Creating a PR for any issue, Please Check if Someone has already been assigned the task or not.
+After creating PR ask for assigning the task to yourself.